husjon/quartz/husjon.github.io/Obsidian to Quartz setup.md

   - quartz
   - quartz-v4
 created: 2023-08-27T21:41:34+02:00
-updated: 2023-08-31T19:03:33+02:00
+updated: 2023-08-31T19:05:02+02:00
 ---

 ## Introduction
 I originally wrote about my [[Obsidian to Quartz setup v3]] at the end of last year.
 Now since Quartz v4 is out, here is my current setup.

-[Jacky Zhao](https://github.com/jackyzha0) has done amazing work with reducing dependencies of the Quartz project and now uses `npx` to build, publish and do local development instead of previously using a `go` and in particular the `hugo-obsidian` package.
+First of, [Jacky Zhao](https://github.com/jackyzha0) has done amazing work with reducing dependencies of the Quartz project and now uses `npx` to build, publish and do local development instead of previously using a `go` and in particular the `hugo-obsidian` package.
 This also reduced the publishing script I created for the previous setup ([[Obsidian to Quartz setup v3#Publishing my notes.|Publishing my notes]]).